thass0/thass0.github.io/_posts/2023-10-31-parsing-expressions-by-recursive-descent-in-haskell.md

 The code for this post can be found [here](https://github.com/thass0/blog-code/blob/3b8ea340e94f97c6892f92f64091f876c94b3993/2023-10-31-parsing-expressions-by-recursive-descent-in-haskell/Expr.hs).
 It includes such a generic function for parsing expressions.

-I hope this post managed to convey my enthusiasm about the elegance of paring by recursive descent in Haskell!
-Feel free to reach out (<a href="mailto:{{ site.email }}">email</a>) if you find this interesting too, or if you have any questions/suggestions about the implementation presented here.

 ---

 [^1]: I used [Quiver](https://q.uiver.app/) to create the diagrams.
 It has an option to embed diagrams as Iframes, but I decided not to, because I like how reliable and simple plain images are.